TIP-Global-Health/eheza-app/README.md

 2. Login with `admin` / `admin` into the Drupal backend.
 3. Choose "Remote Explorer" on the left and open port 3000 too, either in new browser window or in preview.
 4. Use `12345678` as the pairing code (tied to Device nodes at the Drupal side).
-5. Use `1234` as the PIN code (tied to the user accounts at the Drupal side).
+5. Use `1234` as the PIN code (tied to the Nurse nodes at the Drupal side).
 6. Initiate a sync process.
 The device status page allows you to initiate a manual sync with the backend.
    You can also choose which health centers to sync, for instance "Nyange Health Center" for the tests.
 7. Choose the synced health center.